Germany's Left party tops Thuringia election, AfD surges to second — exit poll | DW | 27.10.2019

 The Left party is forecast to take 29.5% of support in the state, which was once part of the Communist-ruled DDR.
 The far-right AfD party is predicted to take 24% of the vote, making it the second-largest party in the assembly.

-The turnout for the Thuringia polls was unusually high for the state with some 1.7 million voters going to the polls.
-Turnout reached 42.2% by 2 p.m. local time, marking a sharp increase when compared to the 2014 state elections in which only 30% of voters went to the polls by that time.
+The turnout for the Thuringia polls was unusually high.
+Around 66% of the state's 1.7 million voters cast their ballots, compared to less than 53% five years ago.
 Postal votes were not included in the statistics.

 AfD confident after exit polls